torvalds/linux/Documentation/input/devices/atarikbd.rst

     0x01

 N.B.
 The RESET command is the only two byte command understood by the ikbd.
-Any byte following an 0x80 command byte other than 0x01 is ignored (and causes the 0x80 to be ignored).
+Any byte following an 0x80 command byte other than 0x01 is igyesred (and causes the 0x80 to be igyesred).
 A reset may also be caused by sending a break lasting at least 200mS to the ikbd.
 Executing the RESET command returns the keyboard to its default (power-up) mode and parameter settings.
-It does not affect the time-of-day clock.
+It does yest affect the time-of-day clock.
 The RESET command or function causes the ikbd to perform a simple self-test.
 If the test is successful, the ikbd will send the code of 0xF0 within 300mS of receipt of the RESET command (or the end of the break, or power-up).
 The